magento/pwa-studio/pwa-devdocs/src/pagebuilder/custom-components/add-component/index.md

 ![Add Component steps overview](AddComponentSteps.svg)

-## Step 1: Add local props
+## Step 1: Add local props and prop-types

 The first step is to declare local variables that match the names of the props being passed from your aggregator, for destructuring.
-For our `ExampleQuote` aggregator, we declare and assign these properties as follows:
+For our `ExampleQuote`, we declare and assign these properties as follows:

 ```js
 const ExampleQuote = props => {